Trump expresses optimism amid final Kim summit preparations

 Associated Press

-SINGAPORE (AP) - In the final hours of calm before an unprecedented summit with North Korea, President Donald Trump forecast a "nice" outcome from what he said would be a "very interesting meeting" Tuesday with Kim Jong Un, while Kim spent Monday out of public view.
+SINGAPORE (AP) - In the final hours of calm before an unprecedented summit with North Korea, President Donald Trump forecast a "nice" outcome from what he said would be a "very interesting meeting" Tuesday with Kim Jong Un, while Kim was spending Monday out of public view.

 Both sides were finalizing preparations for the unprecedented summit, which was to kick off at 9 a.m.
 Tuesday with a handshake between Trump and Kim, an image sure to be devoured around the world.
 Trump and Kim planned to meet one on one, joined only by translators, for up to two hours before admitting their respective advisers, a U.S. official said.
 The official was not authorized to speak publicly about internal deliberations and insisted on anonymity.

-The summit will be the first between a North Korean leader and a sitting American president, and could define the fate of millions, as well as their own political futures.
+The summit will be the first between a North Korean leader and a sitting American president, and could define the fate of millions, along with the leaders' own political futures.

-In Singapore, the island city-state playing host to the summit, the sense of anticipation was palpable, with people lining spotless streets Monday waving cell phones as Trump headed to meet with Singapore's Prime Minister Lee Hsien Loong.
+In Singapore, the island city-state hosting the summit, the sense of anticipation was palpable, with people lining spotless streets Monday waving cell phones as Trump headed to meet Singapore's Prime Minister Lee Hsien Loong.

-As Trump and Lee sat down for a working lunch together, Trump sounded optimistic, telling Lee, "we're got a very interesting meeting in particular tomorrow, and I think things can work out very nicely."
-Earlier in the day he tweeted about the "excitement in the air!"
+As Trump and Lee sat down for a working lunch at the Istana house, Trump sounded optimistic, telling Lee, "we've got a very interesting meeting in particular tomorrow, and I think things can work out very nicely."
+Trump had earlier tweeted about the "excitement in the air!"

 He also thanked Lee for hosting the summit and for his "hospitality and professionalism and your friendship."

-The meetings were also serving as a sort of ice breaker, with the teams working to get better acquainted after decades of minimal U.S.-North Korea contact.
+The meetings also served as a sort of ice breaker as the teams worked to get better acquainted after decades of minimal U.S.-North Korea contact, the official said.
+In a sign of lingering tensions, the North Koreans have been closely scrutinizing all American staffers who are slated to be in any U.S.-North Korea meetings, including translators, photographers and logistical staff, asking how they can be sure they are not actually spies.

 Trump and Kim arrived in Singapore on Sunday, both staying at luxurious and heavily guarded hotels less than half a mile apart, with Trump at the Shangri-La Hotel and Kim at the St. Regis Hotel.